Reasons and Solutions If Your Air Conditioner Is Leaking Water Outside

 What Are the Causes of Water Leaking from My AC Unit?

 Some water leaking is regular, but how much is too much?
 When you see a small amount of water leaking near the outside drain line, that is a sign that your HVAC system is working hard.
 If you see a puddle underneath the unit itself, this is not a good sign.
-Here are some possible causes of water leaking from the air conditioner.

 • Drain Pipe blockage: Water circulates throughout your AC unit and drains through a designated pipe.
 If this pipe is blocked, the water will find another way out – a problem that needs a professional solution.